 Scoop out the seeds.
-Then place the halves cut side down in a shallow baking dish.
+Then place the halves cut side down in a shallow baking dish or rimmed baking sheet.
 Add a bit of water, just enough to cover the bottom of the pan.

 Cook the squash for 35 to 45 minutes.
 Begin checking at 30 minutes.
 Squash is done when you can easily pierce the side with a knife.

 Allow squash to cool a bit, then carefully scrape the flesh out with a fork, which will separate it into spaghetti-like strands.

 This is the equipment you will need to make Herbed Spaghetti Squash with Garlic and Parmesan; the only "special equipment" you will really need for this is a large, very sharp chef's knife for cutting the spaghetti squash as it can be a bit difficult to cut and a baking sheet.